Skip to main content

 • Seeing, hearing, and feeling things that other people do not see, hear, or feel

-• 988 Suicide & Crisis Lifeline: The Lifeline provides 24-hour, confidential support to anyone in suicidal crisis or emotional distress.
-Call or text 988 to connect with a trained crisis counselor (para ayuda en español, llame al 988).
-Support is also available in English via live chat.
+• 988 Suicide & Crisis Lifeline : The Lifeline provides free and confidential emotional support to people in suicidal crisis or emotional distress 24 hours a day, 7 days a week, across the United States.
+Call or text 988 to connect with a trained crisis counselor.
+Support is also available via live chat .
+Para ayuda en español, llame al 988

-• Disaster Distress Hotline: This helpline from the Substance Abuse and Mental Health Services Administration provides immediate crisis counseling for people who are experiencing emotional distress related to any natural or human-caused disaster.
+• Disaster Distress Hotline : This helpline from the Substance Abuse and Mental Health Services Administration provides immediate crisis counseling for people experiencing emotional distress related to any natural or human-caused disaster.
 The helpline is free, multilingual, confidential, and available 24 hours a day, 7 days a week.
 Call or text 1-800-985-5990.

 Multimedia

 Clinical trials are research studies that look at new ways to prevent, detect, or treat diseases and conditions.
 The goal of clinical trials is to determine if a new test or treatment works and is safe.
-Although individuals may benefit from being part of a clinical trial, participants should be aware that the primary purpose of a clinical trial is to gain new scientific knowledge so that others may be better helped in the future.
+Although people may benefit from being part of a clinical trial, they should be aware that the primary purpose of a clinical trial is to gain new scientific knowledge so that others can be better helped in the future.

 Researchers at NIMH and around the country conduct many studies with patients and healthy volunteers.
-We have new and better treatment options today because of what clinical trials uncovered years ago.
-Talk to your health care provider about clinical trials, their benefits and risks, and whether one is right for you.
+We have new and better treatment options today because of what clinical trials have uncovered.
+Talk to a health care provider about clinical trials, their benefits and risks, and whether one is right for you.

 To learn more or find a study, visit: